MBrassey/waviii-token/Whitepaper.md

     The Token is a bridge between the cryptospace at large and the waviii.io marketplace and exchange where Blockchain and Dapp Development Services and Benifits can be Purchased using waviii Tokens.

-    One hundred millionth of a single waviii Token (0.00000001) is the smallest unit called a "wav". waviii is an ERC-20 Mintable built from Openzeppalin node_modules and waviii.sol which is the sourcecode and configuration for the waviii token.
+    One hundred millionth of a single waviii Token (0.00000001) is the smallest unit called a "wav". waviii is a secure and compliant ERC-20 Mintable Token.